 Here, you’ll borrow 90% as a mortgage with 10% as a loan secured against your guarantor’s home.

-It’s worth noting rates aren’t as competitive as those of traditional repayment mortgages, so could end up costing you more in the long run.
+It’s worth noting rates are not as competitive as those of traditional repayment mortgages, so could end up costing you more in the long run.

-These work in almost exactly the same way as traditional offset mortgages, except that rather than using your own savings to “offset” your mortgage debt, you use those of a family member instead.
+Family offset mortgages work in almost exactly the same way as traditional offset mortgages, except that rather than using your own savings to offset your mortgage debt, you use those of a family member instead.

-Their savings are linked to your mortgage (both will need to be held with the same lender) and are deducted from it.
-For example, if your mortgage is £200,000 and your parents have £50,000 in savings, your loan goes down to £150,000.
+Their savings are linked to your mortgage (both will need to be held with the same lender) and are deducted from it for interest purposes.

-As a result, you’ll either be paying less interest meaning you could pay off your mortgage sooner, or you reduce your monthly payments making your mortgage more affordable over the full term.
+As a result, you’ll either be paying less interest (meaning you could pay off your mortgage sooner), or you reduce your monthly repayments, making your mortgage more affordable over the full term.

-However, if your family member needs access to their savings – which they may not be able to do until your outstanding loan has gone down to 75-80% of the original property price – your mortgage debt goes back up again.
+However, if your family member needs access to their savings – which they may not be able to do until your outstanding loan has gone down to 75% to 80% of the original property price – your mortgage debt goes back up again.

 While you may feel you have answered the original question regarding ‘can you get a mortgage with a guarantor’ it is clear that this is a serious undertaking both for you and your family member which should not be entered into lightly.